earth-mover/icechunk/docs/docs/icechunk-python/quickstart.md

 !!! note

-    Once a writeable `Session` has been successfully committed to, it becomes read only to ensure that all writing is done explicitely.
+    Once a writeable `Session` has been successfully committed to, it becomes read only to ensure that all writing is done explicitly.

 ## Make a second commit